bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach mutates the array, where as .map returns a new array

 2. What is the difference between a function and a method?

+a function is code that can be passed into peram or return data when called, however a method is a preset function that can operate on the code where it is implicitly called.

 3. What is closure?

+a closure should be called variable that is present in an outer function not a global scope, there should be an outer and inner function to make it a closure that is not accessible to global scope.

 4. Describe the four rules of the 'this' keyword.

+ part of a simple function call, refers to a global object. the object before the dot is this before the method that is being used. constructor func this is used to refer to the newly specific object created. call or apply explicitly defines this allowing to custom set a value.

 5. Why do we need super() in an extended class?

+to connect the class together to gain access to prior properties in parallel with extends.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [ ] ~~Create a forked copy of this project.~~
-- [ ] Add TL as collaborator on Github.
+- [ ] ~~Add TL as collaborator on Github.~~
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [ ] ~~Clone your OWN version of Repo (Not Lambda's by mistake!).~~
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [ ] ~~Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.~~
-- [ ] Create a pull request before you start working on the project requirements.
-You will continuously push your updates throughout the project.
+- [ ] ~~Create a pull request before you start working on the project requirements.
+You will continuously push your updates throughout the project.~~
-- [ ] You are now ready to build this project with your preferred IDE
+- [ ] ~~You are now ready to build this project with your preferred IDE~~
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [ ] ~~Implement the project on your Branch, committing changes regularly.~~
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [ ] ~~Push commits: git push origin `<firstName-lastName>`.~~

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [ ] ~~Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).~~
-- [ ] Add your team lead as a Reviewer on the Pull-request
+- [ ] ~~AA: dd your team lead as a Reviewer on the Pull-request~~
-- [ ] TL then will count the HW as done by  merging the branch back into master.
+- [ ] ~~TL then will count the HW as done by  merging the branch back into master.~~

 ## Minimum Viable Product